CodeYourFuture/wordpress-module/lesson1.md

 > Exercise: Open Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) page and run the test for these two websites: [Iceland](http://iceland.co.uk/) and [Argos](http://www.argos.co.uk/)
 > How do they compare?
 Have a look at Google's **Optimisation Recommendations** for both.
 What type of improvements do they highlight?

-Video and Audio can also be embedded major platforms, such as YouTube and Vimeo, simply by copying and pasting the URL onto the page or post content.
+Video and Audio can also be embedded from major platforms such as YouTube and Vimeo.
+Simply copy and paste the URL onto the page or post content.
 This can be useful if the file sizes are large.

 Some widgets facilitate the inclusion of Media in other parts of the website, such as the sidebar or the footer.
 Also, some themes allow Media in other parts of the website, such as the header.